How Lido Works

 - Ethereum 2.0 staking protocol may change and therefore Lido should be upgradable;

 - An insurance provider must be selected and terms for slashing insurance must be negotiated;

 - DAO governance is preferable than one person or a developer's team for making decisions about changes in Lido; and

 - A DAO will be able to cover the costs of developing and upgrading the protocol from the DAO token treasury.

-The DAO will accumulate service fees from Lido, which can be used in the insurance and development funds, distributed by the DAO.
+The DAO will accumulate staking rewards from the Lido smart contract, which can be used in the insurance and development funds, distributed by the DAO.

 As we approach launch, we’re opening channels in our discord and inviting collaboration.
 We think this is a fundamentally important piece of infrastructure in the Ethereum ecosystem, we’d love to build it with you.
 If you’d like to help build Lido, please email [email protected].